Engr315/ENGR315.github.io/syllabus.md

  * Partitioning software programs based on interfaces, and creating appropriate hardware-software interfaces;

- * Identify performance bottlenecks in a given application and optimizing them by transforming the design;
+ * Identifying performance bottlenecks in a given application and optimizing them by transforming the design;

 ## Instructor